Dre Campbell Farm

 Good and Bad Eggplant Companion Plants

-There are some plants that make great companions for eggplant, but there are also some that should be avoided.
+Some plants make great companions for eggplant, but some should be avoided.
+In this article, we will highlight the best and worst companions for eggplant.

 Good Companion Plants for Eggplant